 This does not mean that Swift had some arcane knowledge we lack.
 Kepler had already suggested that Mars might have two moons, since Mars and Venus had none, Earth had one and Jupiter had five.
 Given that the century of star gazing since had not discovered them, it was plausible to think the moons would be close to Mars, thus hidden by its glare.
 Swift knew mathematicians who could assist in giving plausible numbers that corresponded to Newton’s theory of gravitation, such as John Arbuthnot.
 The technical detail links the fictional astronomers with their real-life equivalents.

 The astronomers of Lagado therefore have more advanced knowledge than the Royal Society and other contemporaries who studied the skies.
 This sets up Swift’s satirical point.
-In the next chapter Gulliver visits the land beneath the floating island and discovers houses, agriculture and dress in a sorry state.
+In the next chapter Gulliver visits the land beneath the floating island, Balnibarbi, and discovers houses, agriculture and clothing in a sorry state.
 He is told that this is due to the fact: